Zzyed23/CodeLouisville-SWDEV1/README.md

 Web Scraper parsing through data in the html

-Analyze text and display information about it (ex: how many words in a paragraph)
+Analyze text and display information about it

 Information about what item it is, link to the item, how much it costs.